Frequent Questions about PFAS Methods for NPDES Permits

 “Where 40 CFR part 136 does not contain sampling or analytical techniques for the pollutant in question, or where the Administrator determines that the part 136 sampling and analytical techniques are inappropriate for the pollutant in question, sampling and analysis shall be performed by using validated analytical methods or any other applicable sampling and analytical procedures, including procedures suggested by the POTW or other parties, approved by the Administrator.”
 [40 CFR 403.12(b)(5)(v) and 403.12(g)(5)]

-2. When will the EPA publish the final multi-lab validated Method 1633?
+2. When did the EPA publish the final multi-lab validated Method 1633?

 3. Why did the EPA publish four draft versions of Method 1633?